 Available solutions online are often incomplete, inaccurate, or outdated (Unity Remote was released more than 4 years ago, and the Android development scene is very different from how it was then), so you often have to piece solutions from multiple sources to get one that works.
-Hence, after recently grappling with getting Unity Remote to work on a handful of my own computers, I’ve decided to write an article outlining the most important steps for getting Unity Remote to work.
-Hopefully, this will save you from having to do over 9000 Google searches like I did.
+After grappling for hours to get Unity Remote working on multiple computers (and a lot of frustration), I’ve decided to write a set of articles to save you the same frustration.
+Hopefully, this will save you from 9000 Google searches and a damaged keyboard.

-For ease of access, this article has been separated into multiple sections and sub-sections, all of which are listed below.
-If you’ve already gone through some steps to set up Unity Remote, and don’t want to read through the whole article, I suggest checking out sections 2 and 3 and trying the steps that you’ve yet to try.
+For ease of access, this article has been separated into multiple sections and sub-sections, which are listed below.
+If you’ve already gone through some steps to set up Unity Remote, and don’t want to read through the whole article, you can jump straight to the Connecting and basic troubleshooting section, or to our other article for more advanced troubleshooting tricks.

 - Preparing your device